yw326/Circular-Repeat-Finder/README.md

-# MicroDNA_Detection
+# Efficient Search of Circular Repeats and MicroDNA Reintegration

+MicroDNA is the most abundent type of extrachromosomal circular DNA (eccDNA).
+They are small in size and have been found in various eukaryotes ranging from yeasts to humans.
+MicroDNAs are thought to originate from genomic regions with active chromatin marks.
+To better understand the function of microDNAs, it is of interest to investigate their interaction with the chromosomal DNA, given the frequent presence of microDNAs in the nuclei of human and mouse cell lines.
+In particular, do microDNAs reintegrate back into the genome?

-The goal of this project is to provide an efficient algorithm to locate potential microDNA reintegration pairs within DNA sequences.
+The goal of this algorithm is to provide an efficient algorithm to locate potential microDNA reintegration pairs within DNA sequences.
 Each potential microDNA is mathematically defined as a circle repeat, with form "...s1s2...s2s1..." (direct circle repeat), or "...s1s2...s1's2'..." (inverted circle repeat), where s' denotes the reversed complement of s.
 The program takes a sequence as input, and output two text files that contains the circle repeats sequences found by the algorithm and as well as their locations in the sequence.
 A detailed description of the algorithm and problem description is included in the microDNA_Finder.pdf.

 For large input sequences, memory requirement is often prohibitive too run the entire sequence.
 In such cases, the partition option should be used.